Chicago Bears vs. Cincinnati Bengals NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Bengals Top Players

-- Last season Samaje Perine rushed for 301 yards on 63 carries (18.8 ypg), with three rushing touchdowns.
+- Last year Samaje Perine ran for 301 yards on 63 carries (18.8 ypg), with three rushing touchdowns.

-- Tee Higgins hauled in 67 passes for 908 yards last season while scoring six touchdowns.
-He was targeted 108 times, and averaged 56.8 yards per game.
+- Last season Tee Higgins reeled in 67 passes (on 108 targets) for 908 yards (56.8 yards per game) while scoring six touchdowns.

-- Find the latest odds and place your bets on Higgins to hit his player props at SISportsbook.

-- Tyler Boyd tacked on 841 yards on 79 grabs and four touchdowns.
-He was targeted 110 times and averaged 52.6 receiving yards per game last year.
+- Tyler Boyd contributed with 79 catches for 841 yards and four touchdowns last year.
+He was targeted 110 times and put up 52.6 receiving yards per game.